 Is polyester stretchy?

-Polyester itself is not inherently stretchy, but it offers some flexibility depending on how it’s woven or blended with other clothing fabrics.
+Polyester itself is not inherently stretchy, but it can offer flexibility depending on its weave or blend with elastic fibers.

 Factors that affect polyester stretchability